wearebraid/vueformulate.com/docs/guide/inputs/sliders/README.md

 <demo-input-range />

-Input ranges can create a poor user experience, because the value of the range is not displayed by default.
-By adding an additional prop `show-value` Vue Formulate will expose the value of the range input next to the slider.
+Input ranges can create a poor user experience because the value of the range is not displayed by default.
+By adding the prop `show-value`, Vue Formulate will expose the value of the range input next to the slider.

 <demo-input-range-value />